phr34k/serpent/README.md

 # Serpent

-a python based project/solution generation system and build system, and a collection of usefull maintenance scripts to help assist maintenaning / integrating codebases.
+A python based project/solution generation system and build system, and a collection of usefull maintenance scripts to help assist maintenaning / integrating codebases.
+This project was created out of the need of the desire to manage a larger codebase programatically in similair fasion but with a clear and conside language, inspired by Google's Bazel and there latent support for Windows serpent was created.

 ## Command-line reference